uw-it-aca/django-handlebars-i18n/README.md

 The strings are given the handlebars context, so %(variable)s values will be interpolated.

 Content comes from <app_name>/locale/<language>/LC_MESSAGES/djangojs.po, or if you're compiling message files, djangojs.mo.
 For information on how Django determines locale, see https://docs.djangoproject.com/en/dev/topics/i18n/translation/  For more information on the underlying gettext library, and documentation of the .po files, see https://www.gnu.org/software/gettext/manual/

+## For production use

+Dynamically generating the catalog file is a bad idea on production hosts.  handlebars_i18n comes with a management command, collect_i18n_catalogs.
+Running this will generate an offline catalog for each language django supports.
+If the language doesn't have a catalog, one will be generated in the default language.
+To use the offline catalogs, add this to your settings.py:

+    I18N_OFFLINE_CATALOGS = True